 The University of Chicago Summer

-Reading Cultures: Collection, Travel, Exchange I
+Reading Cultures: Collection, Travel, Exchange I - 10

-Reading Cultures: Collection, Travel, Exchange I
+Reading Cultures: Collection, Travel, Exchange I - 10

 Course Code

-HUMA 14000 91
+HUMA 14000 10

 Course Description

-The Autumn Quarter of Reading Cultures is devoted to the analysis of "collection" as a form of cultural activity.
+This course in the Reading Cultures sequence is devoted to the analysis of "collection" as a form of cultural activity.
 Reading texts such as Ovid's Metamorphoses, The Arabian Nights, and Zora Neale Hurston's Mules and Men that offer collections of stories in lieu of a single tale, we consider the extent to which culture comes into being through the accumulation, assemblage and transmission of narratives.

-In other words, students in this quarter learn how to think about narrative and storytelling in terms of the production, organization and control of culture.
+In other words, students in this course learn how to think about narrative and storytelling in terms of the production, organization and control of culture.
 Who gets to collect and to tell the stories of a culture, we ask, and what difference does their identity make to cultural representation?

 Course Criteria

-This course is only open to incoming UChicago transfer students; please see the Summer Session Incoming Transfer Students page to apply.
+This course is only open to incoming UChicago transfer students.
+Please visit the Summer Session Incoming Transfer Students page to apply.

 Instructor(s)